AxioDL/amuse/README.md

 3D positional audio and surround-output capabilities.

-The project is designed for compatibility with Audio Groups and Song data found in PC/N64/GCN/GBA games using the *MusyX* audio engine, providing an alternate runtime library to use for sequencing these games' audio libraries.
+The project is designed for compatibility with Audio Groups and Song data found in PC/N64/GCN/GBA games using the *MusyX* audio engine; providing an alternate runtime library to use for sequencing these games' audio libraries.

 #### Library